 Applied Research and Policy

-The Labor Summer Applied Research and Policy track teaches students applied research skills that are used in unions.
-Students get the opportunity to learn from union researchers involved in some of the nation’s most exciting and important organizing and policy campaigns that are making a difference for working people, especially immigrants and people of color.
+The Labor Summer Applied Research and Policy track teaches students applied research skills that are used in unions and community organizations.
+Students get the opportunity to learn from union and policy researchers involved in some of the nation’s most exciting and important organizing and policy campaigns that are making a difference for working people, especially immigrants and people of color.

 Strategic Research Workshop

-As a part of the orientation, Applied Research and Policy interns participate in the Labor Center’s two-day Strategic Research Workshop where they are joined by researchers working at labor unions and community-based organizations.
-Together they learn the basics of strategic and policy research in a labor environment and some labor economics.
+As a part of the orientation, Applied Research and Policy interns participate in the Labor Center’s two-day Strategic Research Workshop, which is also attended by researchers working at labor unions and community-based organizations.
+Together they learn the basics of strategic and policy research in a labor environment, as well as some labor economics.

 Past Applied Research and Policy interns have: